geothm/spring-fundamentals/src/main/resources/exercises.md

 MVC2.5 Add Validation to the ProductForm for name and price to be mandatory and name between 3 and 20 characters.

 DB1.
 Save a Book entity with columns for id, version, title, price and embeddable Author (name, age) in a database.

+DB2.
+Update and findAll on the Book entity.